 Directions of Use

-As a dietary supplement, one (1) sachet of Stevia Sugar equals the taste of two (2) teaspoons of regular sugar.
-Adjust to taste.
+One sachet of Stevia Sugar equals the taste of two teaspoons of regular sugar.
+Add to taste.